At Barnsley Council we're committed to putting our customers first. We want to know about your experience of our services.

 What happens next

-You can expect us to acknowledge your complaint or comment within 3 working days, either by telephone, email or letter.
+You can expect us to acknowledge your complaint or comment within 3 working days (it sometimes may be a little longer, but we will always contact you), either by telephone, email or letter.
 We’ll tell you how we are going to look into your concerns and what will happen next.

 There is more information about how we deal with council complaints in our complaints procedure.